This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Yes, you can absolutely freeze this crustless quiche, either before or after baking.
+Yes, you can freeze it either before or after baking.

 To Freeze Before Baking: Combine all ingredients and transfer to a zip-top freezer bag.
-Make sure to thaw the mixture in the fridge for about 24 hours prior to baking.
-Once thawed, pour the contents into a small oven-safe dish and bake according to the recipe.
+Thaw in the refrigerator for about 24 hours before baking.
+Once thawed, pour the mixture into a small oven-safe dish and bake as directed.

 While heavy cream is recommended for a richer texture, it’s not mandatory.
-Substitutes like skim, low-fat, or whole milk can be used.
-Plant-based options like almond or soy milk are also viable choices.
+You can substitute with skim, low-fat, or whole milk.
+Plant-based options like almond or soy milk can also be used, but note that the quiche may be slightly less creamy.

 Ways To Use Leftover Ingredients